The best camping knots: for rigging shelters, makeshift repairs, hanging hammocks and more

 3. Adjustable grip hitch

-This knot is easy to tie – just pass the working end around a tether, like a tent peg or a tree.
+What makes this one of the best camping knots is that it is easy to tie – just pass the working end around a tether, like a tent peg or a tree.
 Wrap the working end twice around the standing part.
 Then take the working end around both ropes, tuck it under itself, and tighten the knot.
 To pull it tight, slide the whole knot along the standing part.
 It will ‘grip’ the rope and remain taut when you release it.
 If you need even more grip on the line, for example if using a slippery synthetic rope, add an extra turn when you first start the knot, which will increase the friction.